 Leading from behind

-Tuition Price Levels: We ask participants to select the highest feasible level based on their financial situation.
-We do this in an effort to reduce financial barriers for participants, while also trying to cover program costs.
+Tuition Price Levels: Please select the highest feasible level based on your financial situation.
+We do this in an effort to reduce financial barriers, while also trying to cover program costs.
 Tuition level choices are treated confidentially.
-We also ask participants, if they are able, to please consider making an additional donation to help low income participants.
+If you are able, please consider making an additional donation to help low income participants.

-Level 3: $525/season (Applying for financial assistance?
+Level 3: $550/season (Applying for financial assistance?
 Please select Level 3).

 We accept cash, check/e-check or credit/debit cards and offer payment plans.
 Details are available when registering.

 We do not want cost to be a barrier for participation.
-Financial assistance is available for participants.
+Financial assistance, up to 75% of program cost for qualifying families, is available.
 Please fill out the brief financial assistance form during registration.

 Cancellations, refunds, and other policies.